W Idioms

 - wealthy

-Her parents are quite well-off and don`t need to worry about money during their retirement.
+The girl's parents are well-off and do not need to worry about money during their retirement.

 well-to-do